 An Educational Center was part of the original vision for The Highground.
 The center would educate its visitors about the cost of war—the human cost.
-With the Park’s neighbors deciding to sell, The Highground needing to expand to accommodate more visitors and unexpected grants becoming available—The Learning Center became reality.
+With the Park’s neighbors deciding to sell, The Highground needing to expand to accommodate more visitors, and unexpected grants becoming available—The Learning Center became a reality.

 We are always looking for more displays, let us know if you have something or would like to see something in the Center for viewing.